Bodigrim/poly/README.md

 (1.0 * X + 0.0,1.0 * X + 2.0)
 ```

-Miscellaneous utilities include `eval` for evaluation at a given value of indeterminate,
+Miscellaneous utilities include `eval` for evaluation at a given point,
-and reciprocals `deriv` / `integral`:
+and `deriv` / `integral` for taking the derivative and an indefinite integral, respectively:

 ```haskell
 > eval (X^2 + 1 :: UPoly Int) 3